cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/10_render_deploy.md

 ![](resources/10_deploy_render_12_deploying.png)

 Open the url in the browser and you can see your application is deployed successfully.
+Don't forget to add the war name (like 'jsp-demo' in our case) in the url.

 ![](resources/10_deploy_render_13_web.png)